CHRISTOPH WALTZ won his second Academy Award for his

-In April 2011, Waltz was seen co-starring in WATER FOR ELEPHANTS, the Richard LaGravanese-scripted
+In April 2011, Waltz co-starred in Water for Elephants, the Richard LaGravanese-scripted

 adaptation of the novel by Sara Gruen.
 Waltz played the circus owner and

-ringmaster in the film, opposite Reese Witherspoon and Robert Pattinson.
+ringmaster in the film opposite Reese Witherspoon and Robert Pattinson.
 Prior

-to that, Waltz played the villain Chudnofsky in Michel Gondry's
+to that, Waltz played the villain Chudnofsky in Michel Gondry's The Green Hornet

-Off the screen, Waltz spent part of 2013 directing his first opera, Richard
+Off screen, Waltz spent a portion of 2013 directing his first opera, Richard

 Pointner.
 The comic opera follows the romantic desperation of two couples in